-- Conceptualize ontologies in the context of business analysis, with a focus on their purpose, importance and the underlying business case for their application
+- Conceptualise ontologies in the context of business analysis, with a focus on their purpose, importance and the underlying business case for their application

-- Understand how to define and interpret 'blueprints' for capturing enterprise domain knowledge through the proper use of the building blocks of ontologies and how they are arranged
+- Understand how to define 'blueprints' for organising enterprise domain knowledge by using the building blocks of ontologies and how they are arranged

-- Good appreciation of the purpose and scope of business and enterprise analysis
+- [Skills - Must Have] Good appreciation of the purpose and scope of business and enterprise analysis

-- Comfortable with jargon used in the IT and information systems domain and the ability to grasp technical concepts
+- [Skills - Must Have] Comfortable with jargon used in the IT and information systems domain and the ability to grasp technical concepts

-- Ideally some basic understanding of structured modelling approaches (e.g. information modelling using UML) and the ability to recognise patterns in information structure
+- [Skills - Optional] Ideally some basic understanding of structured modelling approaches (e.g. information modelling using UML) and the ability to recognise patterns in information structure

-- [Optional] Basic familiarity with ontologies and knowledge graphs
+- [Skills - Optional] Basic familiarity with ontologies and knowledge graphs

 The practice of Business Analysis revolves around the formation, transformation and finalisation of requirements to recommend suitable solutions to support enterprise change programmes.
 Practitioners working in the field of business analysis apply a wide range of modelling tools to capture the various perspectives of the enterprise, for example, business process perspective, data flow perspective, functional perspective, static structure perspective, and more.
 These tools aid in decision support and are especially useful in the effort towards the transformation of a business into the "intelligent enterprise", in other words, one which is to some extent "self-describing" and able to adapt to organisational change.